-- The segment H flashes in the coolant temperature gauge. - Acceleration becomes sluggish.
-If this occurs, pull safely to the side of the road and perform the following procedure.
-Extended fast idling may cause the segment H flashes
+- High coolant temperature indicator comes on

+- Acceleration becomes sluggish

+If this occurs, pull safely to the side of the

+road and perform the following procedure.

+Extended fast idling may cause the high

+coolant temperature indicator to come on.

 Continuing to ride with an overheated engine can cause serious damage to the engine.